pacocoursey/cmdk/README.md

 )
 ```

 You can provide a custom `filter` function that is called to rank each item.
-Both strings are normalized as lower case and trimmed.
+Both strings are normalized as lowercase and trimmed.

 ```tsx
 <Command